Primitive patterns in Java 25

 This gives us a concise and safe way to perform narrowing conversions.

-2. Type-Test Only (Without Binding) – Sometimes we only want to check if a value fits into a primitive type, without capturing it:
+Sometimes, we only want to check if a value fits into a primitive type, without capturing it:

 if (value instanceof int) {